hypered/blank/README.md

 - `blank-spawn`: a helper script to generate example repositories,
 - `blank-log`: a helper script to run `git log`.

-The HTTP backend is a small Haskell program to receive HTTP `POST`s to save files, and `GET`s to return the raw files.
+The HTTP backend, `blank-server.hs`, is a small Haskell program to receive HTTP `POST`s at `/edit/save` to save files, and `GET`s at `/raw/:repository/:filename` to return the raw files.

 There is a HTML template used by the second script above.